 Here at Georgia Tech, we bring in students from the myriad disciplines involved in digital media making—design, visual arts, craft, narrative, game design, physical construction, computing—and teach them how to make with meaning.

-The Digital media Graduate program focuses on making with meaning through the lenses of civic media and digital expression:
+The Digital media Graduate programs focus on making with meaning through the lenses of civic media and digital expression:

 We explore how to empower communities, represent cultural viewpoints and experiences, and understand how digital media technologies fit into the fabric of culture and civic life.
 Areas of focus include: smart cities, information visualization, urban informatics, broadening participation in STEM, digital activism, and the investigation of digital media use to support local needs.